kovach86/release-tracker-neon-task/README.md

  - Hit authorize and then close the pop up and everything should be set.
- - <i> Additional info:</i> If you posses firebase  integration already, and have table of authenticated users, you could donwload your firebase admin sdk and replace with one in project, and try validating against your users location is /resource/static/firebase-authenticate.json.
+ - <i> Additional info:</i> If you posses firebase  integration already, and have table of authenticated users, you could donwload your firebase admin sdk and replace with one in project, and try validating against your users location is /resource/static/firebase-authenticate.json. or you can just change value of google.credentials.json.location in application.properties to point on different json of your choice.

 3. Hit some endpoint and you should see in curl section that Bearer is correctly set in header.